World's oldest person "kind of" happy to turn 116

-TOKYO Misao Okawa, a Japanese woman believed to be the world's oldest person, turned 116 on Wednesday and celebrated by tucking into a white cake decorated with strawberries and candles.
+TOKYO Misao Ohkawa, a Japanese woman believed to be the world's oldest person, turned 116 on Wednesday and celebrated by tucking into a white cake decorated with strawberries and candles.

 She credits a healthy appetite and getting plenty of rest for her longevity.